 2d0 !

-!
-Input in units of: [M] = [mol/l] = 1d-3 [mol/cm³]
+[M] = [mol/l] = 1d-3 [mol/cm³]refers to region where

-the electrolyte has to be applied to
+the electrolyte has to be applied toion-region =

 ion-number =